 My Issues with Twitter

-In the same vein, Twitter has become a frustrating and unrewarding experience for me in the past few years.
+In the same vein, Twitter has become a frustrating experience for me in the past few years.

 Next, when I looked at my Twitter followers — about 7,000 of them — I realized that (a) this number has not been growing for the past two years, and (b) 99.9% of them are inactive or “dead.”
-“Dead” followers because the people no longer use their accounts, or are following so many accounts that users like me who believe in tweeting less, not more, can no longer be heard anymore.
+“Dead” in that the users no longer use their accounts, or are following so many people that users like me who believe in tweeting less, not more, can no longer be heard anymore.
 Out of these 7,000, maybe only three people actively read and reply to my tweets (hi Charles, Ted, and Rick!).
 It became clear that my Twitter follower count has become a vacant number.
-While I was meticulously maintaining my Twitter account every day for the past few years and thinking that I was reaching 7,000 followers with every tweet, I was really shouting into a black hole.
+While I was meticulously maintaining my Twitter account daily for the past few years and thinking that I was reaching 7,000 followers with every tweet, I was really shouting into a black hole.

 Following this, I then looked at my Twitter messages.
 Over the years, I began to receive a high proportion of empty alerts, such as notifications of some company bot tweeting out my articles and tagging me, usually done to increase exposure of their account/business.
 Messages from content creators trying to network, expressing manufactured interest in what I wrote — but the reality is they are just trying to network to spread the word about their service.
 Nothing wrong with what they are doing, but when I check Twitter, I’m looking for authentic conversations with people who really read PE, not networking requests and solicitation.
 These are things that I’ve dealt with immensely for the past ten years, and I feel like I’m at a stage of my life (mid-30s) where I just want to move on and focus on creating content and live my life, not battle the same things that I spent my 20s dealing with.